wkh237/react-native-fetch-blob/README.md

 **Open Downloaded File with Intent**

-This is a new feature added in `0.9.0`, if you're going to open a file path using official [Linking](https://facebook.github.io/react-native/docs/linking.html) API that might not work as expected, also, if you're going to install an APK in `Downloads` app, that will not work too.
+This is a new feature added in `0.9.0` if you're going to open a file path using official [Linking](https://facebook.github.io/react-native/docs/linking.html) API that might not work as expected, also, if you're going to install an APK in `Downloads` app, that will not work too.
 As an alternative, you can try `actionViewIntent` API, which will send an ACTION_VIEW intent for you which uses the given `MIME` type.

-Download and install an APK programatically
+Download and install an APK programmatically

 ```js